stadiumphenom/cr4wlr/docs/md_v2/apps/llmtxt/build.md

 *   **File Naming Convention:** Files follow the pattern: `crawl4ai_{{component_name}}_[memory|reasoning|examples]_content.llm.md`.
     *   `{{component_name}}` can contain underscores (e.g., `deep_crawling`, `config_objects`).
     *   The special contexts will have names like `crawl4ai_vibe_content.llm.md` and `crawl4ai_all_content.llm.md`.
-*   **Component List:** You will be provided with a list of `cr4wlr` components.
+*   **Component List:** You will be provided with a list of `krauler` components.
 For this implementation, use the following list:
     *   `core`
     *   `config_objects`
     *   `deep_crawling`